HiddenSquid24/bazzite-dx-asus-nvidia/README.md

 This is just bazzite, but with extra developer-specific tooling, aiming to match [Bluefin DX](https://docs.projectbluefin.io/bluefin-dx/) and [Aurora DX](https://docs.getaurora.dev/dx/aurora-dx-intro) in functionality

-[`bazzite-gdx`](https://github.com/ublue-os/bazzite-gdx) will source from here and be focused for game development.

 ## Installation

 To rebase an existing Bazzite installation to Bazzite DX, use one of the following commands based on your current variant: